Improving flow in large infrastructure projects

 Is it really the case?
-Are we sure that there are no wastages which are created due to dysfunctional management practices?
+Are we sure that there are no wastages that are created due to dysfunctional management practices?

-The wastage of time and capacity in projects emanate from following erroneous paradigms of management:
+The wastage of time and capacity in projects emanates from the following erroneous paradigms of management:

 Assumption of (In) Adequate Resources

-Almost every manager, in every key area, attributes delays to “inadequate resourcing” and all efforts goes in recruiting experienced or skilled resources, which seem ever elusive.
-However, what gets ignored is the rampant wastage of limited resources due to multitasking in various support departments leading to inadequate preparations before start of site job or poor issue resolution due to stretched management band-width.
+Almost every manager, in every key area, attributes delays to “inadequate resourcing” and all efforts go in recruiting experienced or skilled resources, which seem ever elusive.
+However, what gets ignored is the rampant wastage of limited resources due to multitasking in various support departments leading to inadequate preparations before the start of site job or poor issue resolution due to stretched management bandwidth.

 Conflict of cost and time

-Large projects invariably involve huge procurement budgets with significant scope for negotiations for price reduction.
-Typically, use of multiple vendors and aggregation of various parts in different modules (or sub projects) are considered as the best way to reduce costs of bought outs.
-But at the same time, such aggregations also create a “batching-effect” in design and procurement.
+Large projects invariably involve huge procurement budgets with significant scope for negotiations for a price reduction.
+Typically, the use of multiple vendors and aggregation of various parts in different modules (or sub-projects) are considered as the best way to reduce the costs of bought outs.
+But at the same time, such aggregations also create a “batching effect” in design and procurement.
 This leads to a situation where work has to be done in parallel on all sub-projects at the site.
-At the end, one reaches a stage where commissioning not only has to be done independently for each sub-project, but also for the larger integration between sub-projects for going live on entire operations.
+In the end, one reaches a stage where commissioning not only has to be done independently for each sub-project, but also for the larger integration between sub-projects for going live on entire operations.
 This invariably leads to rework and cascading delays.

 Management by milestones

-In such projects, it is considered that a task detailing and scheduling is good for the overall project.
-Scheduling of minor tasks are usually done up to level 4 and even level 5.
+In such projects, it is considered that task detailing and scheduling is good for the overall project.
+Scheduling of minor tasks is usually done up to level 4 and even level 5.
 This level of detailing in task scheduling leads to buffering, and higher overall lead time.
-When the task milestones are converted to deadline, it invariably leads to behavior of adding buffers in plans while most of it is wasted in execution.
-Surprises are revealed only close to milestones, when delays are not recoverable.
-Issue resolution slows down and blame game becomes rampant and plans are rescheduled to follow execution.
+When the task milestones are converted to a deadline, it invariably leads to behaviour of adding buffers in plans while most of it is wasted in execution.
+Surprises are revealed only close to milestones when delays are not recoverable.
+Issue resolution slows down and blame games become rampant and plans are rescheduled to follow the execution.
 Execution drives plans rather than the other way out.

 The way out

-The ‘Theory of Constraints‘ way of managing large projects is to first acknowledge the limitations in resourcing and management bandwidth.
-Once this limitation is accepted, the focus shifts to exploiting the limited bandwidth rather than wasting it by bad-multitasking.
-So the way ahead is to visualize the large project as portfolio of small subprojects and stagger them considering the limitation in resources.
+The ‘Theory of Constraints’ way of managing large projects is to first acknowledge the limitations in resourcing and management bandwidth.
+Once this limitation is accepted, the focus shifts to exploiting the limited bandwidth rather than wasting it by bad multitasking.
+So, the way ahead is to visualize the large project as a portfolio of small subprojects and stagger them considering the limitation in resources.
 The rules of WIP (work in progress) control are put in design/procurement with clear prioritization of different modules.
-Work on module is activated not based on a planned start date, but based on a module completed from allowed WIP.
-The staggering of work fronts in preerection leads to staggered execution in civil.
+Work on a module is activated not based on a planned start date but based on a module completed from allowed WIP.
+The staggering of work fronts in pre-erection leads to staggered execution in civil.